 Paris has plenty of cool and quirky hotels, as well as all the big chains you’d expect.
 They can get full when there’s a conference or special event in town, so consider booking in advance.
 I’ve found that using Booking.com, Agoda.com or Hotels Combined can be useful for finding last-minute deals.

 There are also a number of great hostel options for travelers to Paris.
-Finding hostels in Paris takes some skill to make sure you find something decent – so be sure to use the guide linked to here.
+Finding hostels in Paris takes some skill to make sure you find something decent – so be sure to use the guide.

 Follow @travelsofadam on Instagram for more travel tips!